 What is the course content?

-The course is structured in 4 sequential modules of 3 weeks each.
-The first two modules are concentrated on Remote sensing topics and the last two on photogrammetric topics.
+The course is structured in four sequential modules of three weeks each.
+The first two modules are concentrated on Remote Sensing topics and the last two on photogrammetric topics.
 Learning outcomes are defined per module and evaluated progressively at the end of each one.

 What will be achieved?

-Upon completion of the RS modules, you will be able to:
+Upon completion of the Remote Sensing modules, you will be able to:

 Upon completion of the photogrammetry modules, you will be able to: